b-fuze/discord.py/docs/api.rst

     :param last_pin: A ``datetime.datetime`` object representing when the latest message was pinned or ``None`` if there are no pins.

-.. function:: on_guild_integrations_update(guild)

-    Called whenever an integration is created, modified, or removed from a guild.

-    :param guild: The :class:`Guild` that had its integrations updated.

-.. function:: on_webhooks_update(channel)

-    Called whenever a webhook is created, modified, or removed from a guild channel.

-    :param channel: The :class:`abc.GuildChannel` that had its webhooks updated.

 .. function:: on_member_join(member)
               on_member_remove(member)